Steps for resolving your problem

-A recent study by the Electric Power Research Institute, a consortium supported by utility companies, estimated that power failures cost the United States economy $104 billion a year and that power quality problems such as spikes, surges and drops cost an additional $15 billion.
-Expenditures to address these problems each year run into the billions of dollars.
+The Electric Power Research Institute, a consortium supported by utility companies, estimates that power failures cost the United States economy $104 billion a year and that power quality problems such as transients, swells and sags cost an additional $15 billion.

 When power quality problems are suspected in a facility, a number of systematic and cost-effective steps should be taken to resolve the problems including: